laro/Cilia/2 Standard Lib/6 TextStream & CLI.md

 Cache:
 - `Byte* outBuffer`
   The output buffer is stored as pointer, to allow:
-    - a single common buffer as well as two separate buffers for input and output,
+    - a single common buffer (for files) as well as two separate buffers for input and output (for network connections),
     - a dedicated buffer (for TextFile) as well as a String as backing store (for StringStream).
 - `Int outPosition`
 - `Int outCapacity`